 In 1952, Giuseppe & Maria emigrated from Italy to Australia.
 They stayed in Sydney for about a month and then decided to make the move to the Riverina region as there was plenty of work on the farms for them to start their new lives together.
 They then began making a living on talents they brought all the way from Italy, producing olive oil and wine.
 They began working until they had enough money to buy their own farm and begin planting their own grapes which came about in 1968.
 Giuseppe began growing his own grapes and producing a popular Italian style drop that then turned into supplying bulk wine in 200-litre drums Australia wide.

-In 1969 Antonio started the cellar door at ‘The House of Sergi’s’ and used to sell their first batches of wine in 2l flagons with majority of the wine being fortified wines as this was preferred by majority of the community at the time.
-Fortified wines including cream cherry, blackberry marsala, brown muscat’s, choc mint marsala, coffee marsala, strawberry marsala and the list goes on.
+In 1969 the cellar door started the cellar door was open for business!
+The popular wine style back in those days were fortified wines and they used to be sold in 2l flagons.
+Fortified wines included cream cherry, blackberry marsala, brown muscat’s, choc mint marsala, coffee marsala, strawberry marsala and the list goes on.

 Back in those days everything was done by hand and a clear example of this is when a pitch fork was used to get the grapes off the back of the truck into a hopper to get crushed, it would then go into a tank with the refrigeration being blocks of ice in open fermenter tanks.
 Once this was done the skin and seeds of the grapes were squeezed through an all manual press.
 The wines were then filtered to get it ready for bottling with all corks and labels being applied by hand.